ShahzaibP/ShahzaibP.github.io/_posts/2020-03-01-your-filename.md

 This can be extended to other purposes too because the event-driven algorithms will all follow a similar pattern.

-This was written in C++ and is a very good fit for this purpose.
+This was written in C++ and is undoubtedly a very good fit for this purpose.

 You can take a look at the entire code [here](https://github.com/ShahzaibP/sim.h).